Code-Institute-Submissions/RachelHickeyPhotpgraphy/README.md

 # Deployment

 I deployed the websit using GitHub's pages.
 The steps are as follows:

-1. Open my project repository on GitHub.
+1. Open **GitHub** in the browser.
+2. Sign into my account.
+3. Select my **repositories**.
+4. Navigate to *RachelHickeyPhotpgraphy*.
 2. On the top right select **settings**.
-3. Scroll down to **GitHub Pages**.
+3. Scroll down to the **GitHub Pages** area.
-4. From the **source** dropdown menu click on **Master Branch**.
+4. From the **Source** dropdown menu click on **Master Branch**.
-5. Website now live.
+5. Your site is published at https://sophieh93.github.io/RachelHickeyPhotpgraphy/

 # Credits
-All images use in this site belong to Rachel.
+All images use in this site belong to client Rachel Hickey.